Skip to content

 Beyond risk reduction, security awareness training satisfies an expanding set of regulatory and insurance obligations.
 Many small businesses are surprised to discover they are already legally required to train their employees.
 Failing to do so exposes them to fines, loss of licensure, and denied insurance claims.

-- IRS Publication 4557 and the FTC Safeguards Rule both require tax preparers and financial institutions to implement documented security awareness training programs as part of their Written Information Security Plan (WISP).
-For tax-specific compliance, visit our tax preparer cybersecurity resource center.
+IRS Publication 4557 and the FTC Safeguards Rule both require tax preparers and financial institutions to implement documented security awareness training programs as part of their Written Information Security Plan (WISP).
+For tax-specific compliance details, see our dedicated guide to the FTC Safeguards Rule for tax preparers and our IRS Written Information Security Plan guide.

 Compliance Requirement: Training Is Mandatory for Many SMBs